Shoota

-"Shoota" is a song by American rapper Playboi Carti featuring American rapper Lil Uzi Vert.
-It was released from Carti's debut studio album Die Lit on May 11, 2018.
-The song was produced by Maaly Raw.
+"Shoota" is a song by American rapper Playboi Carti, featuring fellow American rapper Lil Uzi Vert.
+It was released through AWGE and Interscope Records as the sixth track from Carti's debut studio album, Die Lit, on May 11, 2018.
+The song was written by Playboi Carti and Lil Uzi Vert, alongside producer Maaly Raw.

+The track received generally positive reviews from music critics.
+The song debuted at number 25 on the US Hot R&B/Hip-Hop Songs, and number 46 on the US Billboard Hot 100.

 Composition

 The song sees the rappers melodically rapping about their expensive jewelry, while Playboi Carti also rhymes about using his gun and having a crew of shooters.
-Lil Uzi Vert handles the first and second verses, while Carti performs the chorus and third verse.
+Lil Uzi Vert handles the first verse, while Carti performs the chorus and second verse.

 Critical reception

-Sheldon Pearce of Pitchfork praised the song, writing, "The beat never drops during the Uzi verse, creating a fascinating sort of tension; instead, [they burrow] into the synth bed with [their] melodic flows, generating [their] own rhythms.
+The track received generally positive reviews from music critics.
+Sheldon Pearce of Pitchfork praised the song, writing, "The beat never drops during the Uzi verse, creating a fascinating sort of tension; instead, he burrows into the synth bed with his melodic flows, generating his own rhythms.
 When the drums finally do kick in, Carti springs to life, brandishing weapons and matching Uzi's Auto-Tune.
 Carti's greatest gift is being interesting without doing much of anything, and here he's at his minimalistic best."